8 Easy Indoor Ferns

 Finally, a real fern!
 Boston fern has been a popular houseplant for over 100 years.
 It is a lush, beautiful fern with long arching fronds that are medium to dark green.
 As the plant matures, two rows of brown sporangia (brown dots) appear on the underside of the frond.

-Kangaroo Fern or Wart Fern (Microsorum diversfolium or adiatums
+5. Kangaroo Fern or Wart Fern (Microsorum diversfolium or adiatums)

 While the name Wart Fern is not very appealing, Kangaroo Fern sounds more attractive.
-Two Latin names were included because the 2 forms are very difficult to differentiate, even for experts.
+Two Latin names were included because the two forms are very difficult to differentiate, even for experts.

 Holly Fern has attractive, broad, dark green lance shaped fronds with spiny pinnae.
 As with most ferns, Holly Fern needs moist air and soil.
 Keep soil moist but not wet or soggy.
 Do not allow soil to dry out.
 Mist occasionally.

-Maidenhair Fern is a popular and easy to find houseplant.
+Maidenhair Fern is a popular and easy-to-find houseplant.
 Dark green, triangular fronds hold tiny, fan shaped pinnae.
-The fronds of young plants stand up straight then droop prettiily as they mature.
+The fronds of young plants stand up straight then droop prettily as they mature.
 Maidenhair looks beautiful in floral arrangements and is a popular wedding green.

 Feed monthly.
 Keep soil moist but not soggy.
 Remove older fronds when they've lost their color.
 Divide in clumps in Spring if desired.